amatov/InstantaneousFlowTracker/README.md

 #### Presentations and surveillance applications of this approach are available here (see above the three videos of real-time vehicle tracking and road traffic analytics): https://researchgate.net/publication/374166782_Analysis_of_Unstructured_High_Density_Crowded_Scenes_for_Video_Surveillance_and_Crowd_Monitoring_2011_-_2012

-### Examples of published papers, since the summer of 2004 (when I had completed all modules of the software and written the manuscript), where the Instantaneous Flow Tracker was used:
+### Examples of published papers, since the summer of 2004, when I had completed all modules of the software and written the manuscript, where the Instantaneous Flow Tracker was used:

 #### Computer Vision and Pattern Recognition (CVPR) 2005 (see Figures 4-6 and Table 1 - IFTA improved the success rate of a linear Kalman filter from 61.1% to 96% in four iterations) https://researchgate.net/publication/224625167_Reliable_tracking_of_large_scale_dense_antiparallel_particle_motion_for_fluorescence_live_cell_imaging